Exhaust heat management

 Exhaust heat management is the means of lessening the damaging or performance-robbing effects of internal combustion engine exhaust heat by preventing heat from escaping from the exhaust system and into the engine compartment on automobiles.

 Overview

 The fact that exhausts often pass near important components means that ways of protecting these components from heat soak are especially important.
 As a result, heat management is used as a way of reflecting, dissipating or simply absorbing the heat.

-Heat shield is also useful to reduce under-bonnet temperatures which therefore reduces intake temperature, subsequently increasing power.
+Heat shield is also useful to reduce under-hood temperatures which therefore reduces intake temperature, subsequently increasing power.

 Types

 There are many different types of heat management, some more effective than others.
 They range from basic solid heat shield to plasma sprayed ceramics.

 Heat shield

 Heat shield is one of the most widely used heat management options available due to its relative low price and ease to fit.
 In the past it has usually been custom made from rigid steel; however, flexible aluminium is now the standard.
 The key difference between a heat shield and insulating the pipe, through either wrapping or thermal coating, is the air gap that exists between the exhaust and the shield.

 More recently technology has become available to apply ceramic thermal barrier coatings onto flexible aluminium in order to increase the thermal insulatory properties.
 This same procedure is also used on composite materials, which is often used on high-performance race cars, such as in Formula 1.